norbyscook/godot-gitattributes/README.md

 # Godot git attributes
-mainly a long list of binary files to be marked
+mainly a long list of binary files to be marked for git ignore lfs godot